 - Research that can inform the Senior Thesis

-A maximum number of 12 credits can be applied to the anthropology major from off-campus studies (including credits from other U.S. institutions) with the approval of your major adviser.
+- The maximum number of credits that can be applied to the Anthropology major from off campus studies (including AP credit, IB credit and credits from other U.S. institutions) is 12 credits with the approval of your major adviser.

 Which Partner Programs are recommended by the Anthropology department?

-Students with a strong interest in cultural anthropology should consider SIT and other programs with a field component.
-Students with an interest in archaeology should consider universities and programs that offer archaeology, such as IFSA-Butler National University of Ireland at Galway and College Year in Athens.
+- Students with a strong interest in cultural anthropology should consider SIT and other programs with a field component.
+Students who are interested in direct enrollment at foreign universities and taking classes with local students should consider universities that offer anthropology courses, such as IES: University College London (UCL), University of Otago, IFSA-Butler: Universidad Autónoma de Yucatán, and IFSA Butler: University of Melbourne.

 Students interested in Off-Campus Studies should attend an OCS First Step meeting in the fall of their second year, discuss their interests with their major adviser, and schedule an appointment with an OCS adviser.